Ednyfed Fychan: Service under Llywelyn ab Iorwerth

-Over Easter 1230, Llywelyn found his wife Joan in compromising circumstances with the marcher lord William de Braose, whom Llywelyn had hanged on May 2 of that year.
-The execution of de Braose did not cause an incident with the English, but hostilities between prince and king broke out in April 1231, when Llywelyn attacked Radnor after his foe William Marshal died and management of Braose's patrimony had been entrusted to the powerful justiciar Hubert de Burgh.
-The royal counter-campaign of 1231, headed by de Burgh, stalled, and in 1232 de Burgh was removed from his position.
-Ednyfed Fychan lead a diplomatic mission to Henry III which saw a truce extended between Llywelyn and the king for a year on 30 November 1231.
+Over Easter 1230, Llywelyn found his wife Joan, legitimised daughter of King John, in compromising circumstances with the marcher lord of Brecon, William de Braose, whom Llywelyn consequently had hanged on 2 May that year.
+Joan was kept imprisoned by Llywelyn for her infidelity until 1231.
+The execution of de Braose did not cause an incident with the English, but hostilities between prince and king broke out in April 1231, when Llywelyn attacked de Braose's former castle at Radnor, which was then being managed by the powerful justiciar Hubert de Burgh.
+The royal counter-campaign of 1231 headed by de Burgh stalled, and de Burgh was removed from his position in 1232.
+Ednyfed Fychan led a diplomatic mission to Henry III which resulted in a truce between Llywelyn and the king for a year from 30 November 1231.
 Ednyfed made two further visits in May and November 1232 together with Llywelyn's wife Joan to further negotiate with the king's representatives.

-However, in 1233, Llywelyn threw in his lot with Richard Marshal's baronial rebellion.
-While Llywelyn was making gains in this short conflict, he sent Ednyfed and Dafydd ap Llywelyn, his son by Joan daughter of King John, to negotiate terms with the king at Worcester in June 1233.
-When Richard was murdered by his allies in Ireland in early 1234, Llywelyn sealed a lasting peace with the English Crown in June of that year with the Pact of Myddle.
-Llywelyn appears to have negotiated the terms of this treaty in person, which enacted a peace between Henry and the prince from 25 July 1234, extending for two years, but which was renewed yearly until Llywelyn's death.
-No castles could be built or repaired in the Marches, and Llywelyn was confirmed in his possession of Buellt and Cardigan.
-Ednyfed was presumably with Llywelyn during these negotiations.
-Henry requested Ednyfed be present when extending the truce in 1237, and he appears at the list of the prince's ministers who swore to uphold the truce in 1238.
+However, in 1233, Llywelyn threw in his lot with Richard Marshal's baronial rebellion against Henry III.
+While Llywelyn was making gains in this short conflict, he sent Ednyfed and Dafydd ap Llywelyn, his son by Joan, to negotiate terms with the king at Worcester in June 1233.
+When Richard was murdered by his allies in Ireland in early 1234, Llywelyn sealed a lasting peace with the English Crown in June that year with the Pact of Myddle.
+Llywelyn appears to have personally negotiated the terms of this treaty enacting a peace between Henry and the prince from 25 July 1234, extending for two years, but which was renewed yearly until Llywelyn's death.
+No castles could be built or repaired in the whole of the March, and Llywelyn was confirmed in his possession of Buellt and Cardigan.
+Henry requested Ednyfed be present when extending the truce in 1237, and he appears at the list of the prince's ministers who swore to uphold the truce upon its renewal in 1238.
 According to Matthew Paris, Llywelyn suffered a massive paralytic stroke in late spring 1237.
-This led Dafydd to assume effective rulership of Gwynedd, and therefore Ednyfed’s service in this period was even more crucial to the governance of the principality.
+This led Dafydd to assume effective rulership of Gwynedd.

 Because there was peace between Llywelyn and the king after 1234, Ednyfed decided to go on pilgrimage to the Holy Land, and received safe conduct through England from the king in June 1235.
-Whilst waiting to depart from London in the same month, the king ordered Ednyfed be given a silver cup worth five marks.
-However, this was later cancelled, 'because he did not have it'.
+Whilst waiting to depart from London that same month, the king ordered Ednyfed be given a silver cup worth five marks.
+However, this grant was not fulfilled because the King's treasurer did not have the cup.
 This attests to Ednyfed's importance at the court of Llywelyn, as well as the esteem in which Ednyfed was held by Henry III.
+There is no further record of the results of Ednyfed's pilgrimage, but he is next recorded being summoned by Henry to negotiate another treaty in 1237, and so historian Kathryn Hurlock argues that Ednyfed completed a crusading tour of the Levant.